cloudflare/cloudflare-docs/content/workers/tutorials/create-sitemap-from-sanity-cms/index.md

 pcx_content_type: tutorial
 difficulty: Beginner
 content_type: 📝 Tutorial
-title: Create a sitemap for a headless CMS with Workers
+title: Create a sitemap from Sanity CMS with Workers
 ---

-# Create a sitemap for a headless CMS with Workers
+# Create a sitemap from Sanity CMS with Workers

-In this tutorial, you will put together a Cloudflare Worker that creates and serves a sitemap using data from your headless CMS.
+In this tutorial, you will put together a Cloudflare Worker that creates and serves a sitemap using data from Sanity.io, a headless CMS.
+If you use something different, you will need to modify the configuration.

-While this tutorial is CMS agnostic, you may need to adjust some of the code to work with the query language and schema of your CMS.

 Here is a high-level overview of how this will work: